Sunday, January 11, 2015

 My little blogging buddy, Carmen

 A few months ago I reconnected with a blogging friend of mine.
-I'll call her J until I have confirmation that I can name her on my blog.
-(Email me, J!)
 We both used to blog quite frequently and both of us have since petered out.
 I made my blog private for a while because I felt I was done.
-But since reconnecting with J and exchanging a few emails, I've decided to give it another go.
+But since reconnecting with Jewel and exchanging a few emails, I've decided to give it another go.